Compare

 Read our full review of TouchBistro vs Silverware

-Micros (formally known as the Oracle MICROS Simphony POS system), was originally founded back in the 1970s as a high-tech alternative to the cash register.
-Micros was eventually purchased by Oracle Corporation, which has augmented the older legacy POS system with cloud capabilities.
-Micros is now a popular choice for well established, global restaurant chains, such as Pizza Hut, TGI Fridays, and Outback Steakhouse.
+The MICROS POS (formally known as the Oracle MICROS Simphony POS system), was originally founded back in the 1970s as a high-tech alternative to the cash register.
+MICROS was eventually purchased by Oracle Corporation, which has augmented the older legacy POS system with cloud capabilities.
+The MICROS POS is now a popular choice for well established, global restaurant chains like Outback Steakhouse, Quiznos, and McDonald’s, as well as other venue types such as stadiums, hotels, airports, cruise ships, and more

-Like other legacy POS systems, Micros offers quite a bit of flexibility when it comes to payment processing.
-In the past, Micros has worked with Heartland Payment Systems to create an easy integration between credit card processing and the Micros POS.
-However, Micros doesn’t currently require customers to use any one particular processor.
-This means that you have the freedom to choose from a wide variety of integrated payment processing partners and can shop around to find the best rate for your business.
+In the past, MICROS has worked with the payment processor Heartland Payment Systems to create an easy integration between credit card processing and the MICROS POS.
+However, MICROS doesn’t currently require the use of any one particular processor, meaning customers have the freedom to choose from a wide variety of integrated payment processing partners.

-As mentioned, Micros is not very transparent when it comes to its pricing and requires anyone interested in the system to call in to receive a custom quote.
-The problem with this process is that restaurateurs have no baseline to decide whether Micros will be in their price range in the first place.
+Oracle is not very transparent when it comes to its pricing and requires anyone interested in the system to call in to receive a custom quote.
+The problem with this process is that restaurateurs have no baseline to decide whether MICROS will be in their price range in the first place.
 This means that many will call in only to find out that the POS system is way out of their budget.
 And for busy restaurateurs, time is money.

 Wondering how the Oracle MICROS Simphony POS compares to TouchBistro?

 Squirrel, formally known as Squirrel Systems, is a Canadian POS company that launched the first-ever touchscreen POS for the hospitality industry in 1984.
-Since then, the company has augmented its legacy POS system with cloud capabilities, and has developed a reputation as a trusted solution for restaurant groups and other major hospitality brands.
+Since then, the company has augmented its legacy POS system with cloud capabilities, and has developed a reputation as a trusted solution for many hospitality brands and hotel restaurants.

 Strengths of the Squirrel Systems POS include: